10 things to know before travelling abroad with a 10 month old

 I never changed my name after I got married so myself and my daughter have different surnames so I made sure to pack her birth cert in my suitcase.

 In the end, I wasn't asked for it but better safe than sorry as I've heard of parents missing their flights due to not having their child's cert.
+Saying that it is not actually a legal requirement so do ask to speak to someone if sercurity prevent you from boarding your flight.

 6)Don't leave it to the last minute to separate liquids